gm0l74/AASMA/README.md

 make reset
 ```

-All models were trained on a NVIDIA GTX 1070.
+All models were trained on a NVIDIA GTX 1070 and on a NVIDIA GTX 1060 6GB.

 ## Environment